(Corrects to say that Egypt was shut for a holiday, not

 * Gulf Finance House soars as chairman steps down

-* Dubai's Islamic shares mixed after government plan announced
+* Dubai's Islamic shares mixed after government plan

 By Olzhas Auyezov

 DUBAI, Oct 6 Gulf markets were mixed on Sunday

 as investors were cautious ahead of third-quarter earnings

 reports and Eid holidays that could coincide with major